Wolfyxon/wolfyxon.github.io/public/docs/online-privacy-and-safety-guide.md

 Additionally if you only need an account to do something quick, you can just use a disposable email such as https://temp-mail.org and delete that account when you're done.

+## Block internet access for apps that don't need it
+Why would a calculator app need internet access?
+Of course, send analytics to the developer and spy on you.
+It's not just showing you ads!

+While you cannot directly disallow internet access for apps in Android, you can use a firewall app.

+I recommend either [Rethink DNS](https://play.google.com/store/apps/details?id=com.celzero.bravedns&hl=en) or [NetGuard](https://play.google.com/store/apps/details?id=eu.faircode.netguard&hl=en).

+Here's a list of some types of Android apps that should not have internet access:
+- Your keyboard app (such as GBoard)
+- Phone (the app you use to make calls)
+- SMS
+- File manager
+- Gallery
+- Voice recorder
+- Camera
+- Notes
+- Your home screen launcher
+- Music player (if it's not something like Spotify)
+- Games without multiplayer functionality
+- Drawing and photo editor apps

 # Keeping your accounts secure
 This will cover some obvious examples, but from my experience way too many people don't follow those practices so I think I should cover them.